MicrosoftDocs/azure-devops-yaml-schema/task-reference/decrypt-file-v1.md

 **`outFile`** - **Decrypted file path**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The optional filename for a decrypted file.
+The optional filename for the decrypted file.
 Defaults to the encrypted file with an `.out` extension.
 <!-- :::editable-content-end::: -->
 <br>